Medical Assessor Code of Conduct

 - Confidential information – materials and information, both printed and electronic, that are provided to Medical Assessors in the course of their duties for the Commission are confidential unless they are otherwise available in the public domain, such as on the Commission’s website.
 The Medical Assessor’s Practice Manual is a confidential document.

-- Enabling legislation – refers to the workers compensation legislation and the motor accidents legislation as defined in section 5 of the PIC Act.
+- Enabling legislation – refers to the workers compensation legislation, the Police Act 1990, Part 9B and regulations made under this part and the motor accidents legislation as defined in section 5 of the PIC Act.

 - Medical Assessor – refers to all persons appointed as Medical Assessors for the purposes and functions specified in the enabling legislation.